PaolaFoc/Vision-Perception-project/README.md

 The main goal of the project is to give a face to a character's book by building a gan able to generate faces starting from a textual description.

 ## Datasets
-three datasets are used, two are image datasets and are used for training in the first phase, while the thirsd one is a textual dataset used in the second phase.
+Three datasets are used, two are image datasets and are used for training in the first phase, while the thirsd one is a textual dataset used in the second phase.
 1. [Flickr](https://www.kaggle.com/datasets/arnaud58/flickrfaceshq-dataset-ffhq) \
 It contains 52000 images of size 512x512
 2. [CelebA](https://drive.google.com/drive/folders/1YRRaC3LWLHorVhFNJPzVqLrUlA10eLEJ) \